MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/New-ItemProperty.md

 This command works because the parameter-binding feature of Windows PowerShell associates the path of the `RegistryKey` object that `Get-Item` returns with the *LiteralPath* parameter of `New-ItemProperty`.
 For more information, see [about_Pipelines](../Microsoft.PowerShell.Core/About/about_pipelines.md).

-### Example 3: Create a MultiString value in the registry
+### Example 3: Create a MultiString value in the registry using a Here-String

 ```powershell
 $newValue = New-ItemProperty -Path "HKLM:\SOFTWARE\ContosoCompany\" -Name 'HereString' -PropertyType MultiString -Value @"